 - uploading photos and videos

 - reacting to or ‘liking’ other people’s posts

 - remixing or changing existing content and sharing it.

 Social media can connect children and teenagers to online global communities based on shared interests.
-These might be support networks – for example, for young people with disability or medical conditions, teenagers who are same-sex attracted, or children from particular cultural backgrounds.
+These might be support networks – for example, for young people with disability or medical conditions, LGBTQI teenagers, or children from particular cultural backgrounds.
 Or they might be sites for commenting on and sharing content about particular interests like games, TV series, music or hobbies.

 Your child can get many other benefits from using social media:

-- Digital media literacy: exploring and experimenting on social media can help your child build the knowledge and skills she needs to enjoy online activities and avoid online risks.
+- Digital media literacy: exploring and experimenting on social media can help your child build knowledge and skills to enjoy online activities and avoid online risks.

 - Collaborative learning: your child can use social media to share educational content, either informally or in formal school settings.